pineshmenat/plugin-lighthouse/README.md

-# sitespeed.io plugin for Lighthouse
+# sitespeed.io plugin for Google PageSpeed Insights(GPSI)-Lighthouse
 [![Build Status](https://travis-ci.org/sitespeedio/plugin-lighthouse.svg?branch=master)](https://travis-ci.org/sitespeedio/plugin-lighthouse)

+## This is fork of original plugin-lighthouse repo with following modifications:
+1) This plugin is dependent on plugin-gpsi results which is used to generate Lighthouse html report insted of running lighthouse locally.
+2) As this plugin is not running any lighthouse plugin locally, we will not be able to run any pre-script

 Run Lighthouse as a plugin for sitespeed.io (inspired by [siteriaitaliana](https://github.com/siteriaitaliana/plugin-lighthouse)).